Base, Maharashtra

 An ancient Shiv mandir at Nandikeshwar is situated nearby.
 Nandikeshwar is the initiation point of Mahuli mountain where Mahuli Fort is located.
-The village has an ancient and holy Lord Hanuman temple.
-The village has a fair and Palakhi on Hanuman Jayanti.
-Next day every year a wrestling (कुस्ती) competition is held.
+The village has an ancient and temple to Hanuman.
+The village has an annual fair and Palakhi on Hanuman Jayanti and the next day a wrestling (कुस्ती) competition is held.
 The village is governed by Gram Panchayat including two more villages of Shirole and Mahap.

-The current Sarpanch of the Group Grampanchayat Base is Krushna Shelar from Shirole village.
+The Sarpanch of the Group Grampanchayat Base is Krushna Shelar from Shirole village.
 Vidhi Vinod Palvi is Police Patil of Base village.